Documentation

 Each of the elements and constructs is described below.
 We will use the word word to describe a sequence of characters delimited by either whitespace, one of []()| characters, or ....

-Words starting with “<”, ending with “>” and upper-case words are interpreted as positional arguments.
+Words starting with “<”, ending with “>” or words in UPPER-CASE are interpreted as positional arguments.

 Usage: my_program <host> <port>